okard/wp_afmng/README.md

 - [W] Edit episodes ( no, title, tasks)
 - [ ] Reset tasks (remove user)
 - [W] Remove all tasks? (from episode for deletion)
-- [W] Unlock/Show licensed/completed project
+- [X] Unlock/Show licensed/completed project
 - [ ] Improve view of task descriptions
 - [X] Add property to steps to show description when required
 - [X] Make usable for all plugin user (use right caps)